-- Aviation operations for the development will be conducted in accordance with an approved Aviation Operations Manual; - The siting of the HLS and primary considerations in HLS approach and departure path selection included avoidance of ecologically and environmentally sensitive areas.
+- Aviation operations for the development will be conducted in accordance with an approved Aviation Operations Manual; - The siting of the HLS and primary considerations in HLS approach and departure path selection included avoidance of ecologically and environmentally sensitive areas and areas sensitive to noise and vibration.
 The SSD general requirements of preferred flight path directions are detailed in the Aviation State Significant Development Report: Tweed Valley Hospital SSD-9575 (AviPro 2019).
-The planned flight approach and departure paths to the HLS run north-northeast to southwest, minimising any impact on the environmentally sensitive areas (Flying fox camp); - Documentation of all native fauna injuries and deaths will be recorded in incident registers to monitor species mortality, including fauna mortality resulting from aircraft movement.
-Should any of the following occur, it will trigger investigation and adaptive management actions may be implemented such as auditory repellents, visual deterrents and physical barriers where birds, bats and other animals are an issue: - when aircraft experiences an increase in frequency of wildlife strikes; - \circ when an aircraft experiences substantial damage following a wildlife strike; and - when wildlife are observed on or close to the HLS in size or in numbers that are capable of causing the events described above.
+The planned flight approach and departure paths to the HLS align almost north-south, minimising any impact on the environmentally sensitive areas (Flying fox camp); - Documentation of all native fauna injuries and deaths will be recorded in incident registers to monitor species mortality, including fauna mortality resulting from aircraft movement.
+Should any of the following occur, it will trigger investigation and adaptive management actions may be implemented such as auditory repellents, visual deterrents and physical barriers where birds, bats and other animals are an issue: - o when aircraft experiences an increase in frequency of wildlife strikes; - $\circ$ $\;$ when an aircraft experiences substantial damage following a wildlife strike; and - when wildlife are observed on or close to the HLS in size or in numbers that are capable of causing the events described above.